 A physiotherapist can give you exercises to help you stay flexible and build up your muscle strength.
 If you have problems with your hands, a hand specialist will help you with strategies to manage your pain and keep your hands functioning.
 They can advise you on aids available to help with everyday tasks.
 A podiatrist will advise you if you have problems with your feet and will help you find the right footwear to manage your condition.
 Hydrotherapy, where exercises are done in a special warm water pool, may also ease joint pain.

 Many people with rheumatoid arthritis use complementary therapies to ease their symptoms.
 Acupuncture, aromatherapy and massage may relieve pain and stiffness and make you feel more relaxed.
 There is some evidence that omega-3 oils can help to ease joint pain and stiffness.
-If you would like to read more about this, please click on the link below to our earlier article:

 What about surgery?